Get

 Should You Feed Stray Cats?

-There are different schools of thought when it comes to whether you should feed stray cats.
-On the one hand, it can encourage more stray cats which can lead to problems including further mating and spread of disease.
-Also, if you feed stray cats too often, they may come to depend on you for food, which means they can find it even more difficult to survive if you are taken away as a regular food source for any reason.
+There are different schools of thought when it comes to whether you should feed stray cats, and there is no simple answer.
+On the one hand, it can encourage more stray cats, which can lead to problems including further mating, overpopulation, impact on wildlife, and the spread of disease (and it can also be illegal in some states and jurisdictions).
+Through feeding stray cats, they may come to depend on you for food, which means they can find it even more difficult to survive if you are taken away as a regular food source for any reason.

 Conclusion